SeldonIO/seldon-core/doc/source/python/python_wrapping_s2i.md

 ```

 These values can also be provided or overridden on the command line when building the image.

+See below for the possible keys and values for this file.

 ## Step 3 - Build your image
 Use `s2i build` to create your Docker image from source code.
 You will need Docker installed on the machine and optionally git if your source code is in a public git repo.
 You can choose from three python builder images